makhadoshumba/aws-static-website/README.md

 That's where GitHub comes in, my friend.
 It allows me to automate this process and reduce the time it takes to update the code.

-With Git, I was able to create a CI/CD pipeline that allows me to update my code right after saving it locally in my compiler and then, using my PowerShell terminal, deploy it with just 3 lines of code — very short code at that.
+With Git, I was able to create a CI/CD pipeline that allows me to update my code right after saving it locally in my compiler and then, using my PowerShell terminal, deploy it with just 3 lines of code, very short code at that.

 This is the perfect and efficient solution for a very capable but lazy engineer like myself.